RedisLabs/memtier_benchmark/README.md

 memtier_benchmark
 =================

-memtier_benchmark is a command line utility developed by Garantia Data Ltd. for load generation and bechmarking NoSQL databases.
+memtier_benchmark is a command line utility developed by Redis Labs (formerly Garantia Data Ltd.) for load generation and bechmarking NoSQL databases.

 Currently memtier_benchmark supports Redis and Memcache protocols (text and